AmberCrafter/DiscordBot-heroku-python/README.md

     - insert detail id <--> detail context
     - book the quest
     - complete the quest
+    - list the quests
+2. merge the quest module to release version

 [2022-07-14]
 1. Enable all bot Intents